cloudfoundry/community/governing-board/charter.md

 ####    11)	Trademarks

--   a)	Any trademarks relating to the CFF or the PMC, including without limitation any mark relating to any Conformance Program, must be transferred to and held by LF Projects, LLC or the Linux Foundation and available for use pursuant to LF Projects, LLC’s trademark usage policy, available at www.lfprojects.org/trademarks/.
+-   a)	Any trademarks relating to the CFF or the projects, including without limitation any mark relating to any Conformance Program, must be transferred to and held by LF Projects, LLC or the Linux Foundation and available for use pursuant to LF Projects, LLC’s trademark usage policy, available at www.lfprojects.org/trademarks/.

 ####    12)	Antitrust Guidelines